hackclub/hackclub/workshops/online-pong/README.md

     if (this.state.pongX >= racketX && this.state.pongX <= racketX + 100 ) { // If the ball's x position matches the racket, that means it collided!
-      // Bounce the ball off the racket: this.state.pongDirection = !this.state.pongDirection // Flip the direction the ball is moving this.state.pongAngle = (this.state.pongX - (racketX + 50)) / 50 // Calculate the new angle for the racket, based on where the ball collided
+      // Bounce the ball off the racket: this.state.pongDirection = !this.state.pongDirection // Flip the direction the ball is moving this.state.pongAngle = (this.state.pongX - (racketX + 50)) / bounceAngleConstant // Calculate the new angle for the racket, based on where the ball collided
       this.state.pongY = isOnPlayer1Side ?
 30 : 570 // Move the ball's Y position to the edge of the racket to make sure it doesn't get stuck in the racket
     } else { // Ball did not collide with racket - SCORE!!!
       if (isOnPlayer1Side) this.state.player2.score += 1 // If the ball's on played 1's side, player 2 scored